 - Build your creative decision making by identifying blocks that prevent you from moving forward

-In a series of webinars, Beyond the Barriers have been working with the Professional Support and Well-being service to deliver on which each of these elements mean in more detail.
+In a series of webinars, Beyond the Barriers have been working with the Professional Support and Well-being service to deliver on what each of these elements mean in more detail.
 We have provided some information below and a link to the dates when these will be run.

 Individual Support offered to PSW trainees